israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 >```

 Note that in the `3d` example, `'3d'` had to be quoted.
+It's possible to quote the JavaScript array indexes as well

 ### Math
  Math is an object with arithmetic functions to perform mathematical tasks.